 When first starting a business, it is common practice to opt for a small commercial space in order to keep costs down.
-This is logical, but when the business starts to grow, it means that you can quickly outgrow the space and beholding the business back from higher levels of success.
+This is logical, but when the business starts to grow, it means that you can quickly outgrow the space and behold the business back from higher levels of success.

 Choosing a new commercial property is a major decision, so read on for a few of the key considerations that you need to make.